protono/hello-algo/algos.md

     return struct {
         const Self = @This();

         nums: []T = undefined,      // array to store queue elements
         cap: usize = 0,             // queue capacity
-        front: usize = 0,                               // head pointer, pointing to the head element of the queue
+        front: usize = 0,           // pointing to the head element of the queue
-        queSize: usize = 0,                             // tail pointer, pointing to the end of the queue + 1
+        queSize: usize = 0,         // pointing to the end of the queue + 1
         mem_arena: ?std.heap.ArenaAllocator = null,
         mem_allocator: std.mem.Allocator = undefined,   // memory allocator